Consumer Advisory Committee (CAC)

 In November 2021, the committee’s remit was extended to allow them to advise on medicine funding proposals.
 We also more strongly centred Te Tiriti and health equity expertise in the CAC Terms of Reference.

 The CAC is an advisory committee to the Pharmac Board.
 All members of the CAC are appointed by the Board.
 CAC provides written reports to the Board, and the CAC Chair attends Board meetings as an observer.
-The Public Health and Disability Act 2000 requires Pharmac to convene the CAC.
+The Pae Ora (Healthy Futures) Act 2022 requires Pharmac to convene the CAC.

 The Consumer Advisory Committee meets each month via videoconference and meets for a more in-depth, full-day meeting three times a year.